-Purpose of the Reporting Required by Government Auditing Standards control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the NRCS's internal control or compliance.
+Purpose of the Reporting Required by Government Auditing Standards

+The purpose of the communication described in the Report on Internal Control Over Financial Reporting and the Report on Compliance and Other Matters sections is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the NRCS's internal control or compliance.
 Accordingly, this communication is not suitable for any other purpose.